aespringfield/chi_day16/README.md

 > “Documents are just JSON-like Objects”

 Some Shell commands:
-* use reviews -> Will switch to a database called reviews (which does not exist yet!
+* use fruits -> Will switch to a database called "fruits" (which does not exist yet!
 But will once we save to it!)
 * db -> Shows us which DB we are using.
 Returns the current database name.
 * show dbs -> Shows a list of all databases.
 Shows specifically name and size of DB.